Time trials

 We will love it if the experience encourages you to go on and wear the Penge colours in other time trials.
 Penge CC is affiliated with Cycling Time Trials, the governing body for time trials in the UK, entitling you to enter any open time trial organised by another club.

-Take a look at this website for more advice on time trialling:
+Take a look at the CTT website for more advice and getting started on time trialling:

 Email pengecc@gmail.com with any queries.